GooseMod/Untethered/README.md

-# GooseMod Untethered
+# GooseMod Tethered

-Untethered injector for GooseMod, desktop client and should work with a browser extension which inserts the JS into the Discord webapp.
+Tethered injector for GooseMod, desktop client and should work with a browser extension which inserts the JS into the Discord webapp.